majiao2/quartz/content/posts/生涯·长河/Categorical Variables.md

 - A variable that can take on one of a limited, and usually fixed, number of possible values is called a **categorical** or **qualitative variable**
 - When a variable has **numerical value**s with units and tells us about the quantity of what it measures, it is called a **quantitative variable**.

-==Some variables can be <span style="background:#fff88f">both categorical and quantitative</span>.
-How data are classified depends on why we are collecting the data.==
+<u>Some variables can be <span style="background:#fff88f">both categorical and quantitative</span>.
+How data are classified depends on why we are collecting the data.</u>

 > [!tip]+ Identifiers 标识符变量
 > - An <span style="background:#fff88f">identifier variable</span> is a unique identifier assigned to each individual or item in a group.